Speech sound disorder: Phonemic disorders

 Some children with phonemic disorders can hear that two phonemes are different from each other when others speak, but are not aware that those phonemes sound the same when they themselves speak.
 This is called the fis phenomenon, after a scenario in which a speech pathologist says, "You said 'fis,' did you mean 'fish'?"
 And the child responds, "No, I didn't say 'fis,' I said 'fis'."
-In some cases, a child is making sounds which, while similar, are acoustically distinct.
+In some cases, a child is making sounds, that, while similar, are acoustically distinct.
 Others don’t hear that difference, however, because the two sounds are not treated as separate phonemes in the language being spoken.

-Though phonemic disorders are often considered language disorders in that it is the language system that is affected, they are also speech sound disorders in that the errors relate to use of phonemes.
+Though phonemic disorders are often considered language disorders in that it is the language system that is affected, they are also speech sound disorders in that the errors relate to the use of phonemes.
 This makes them different from specific language impairment, which is primarily a disorder of the syntax (grammar) and usage of language rather than the sound system.
 However, the two can coexist, affecting the same person.